Gaurav1641/Blinkit-Sales-Analysis-/README.md

 ## Motivation & Acknowledgments
 This dashboard represents not only my technical skills in #DataAnalytics and #DataVisualization but also a commitment to continuously improving my ability to turn business data into valuable insights.

-A special thanks to **Swapnjeet S** for sharing an insightful YouTube tutorial that helped guide the development of this dashboard.
-Your content truly empowered me to create something impactful. 🙏

 ## Technologies Used
 - **Data Visualization:** Power BI / Tableau (or whichever tool you used)